-You should know that adhering to the set speed limit is not about following the traffic laws; it is essential for your safety and that of the others.
+You should know that adhering to the set speed limit is not about following the traffic laws; it is essential for your safety and that of others.
 Don’t be overconfident, stick to the rules, and everything will turn out well.

 3. Do Away With Distractions

 Distracted driving causes about 60% of car crashes.
 Always develop good driving habits by keeping off your mobile phone while driving.
 If you must eat, stop somewhere safe, have your meal, and continue driving.
 A few seconds of distraction can be dangerous to you and other motorists.

 Never assume that using a hands-free device is okay.
 Any conversation while driving can divert your focus, leading to a crash.
 Don’t fiddle with the radio; use your mirror, or apply makeup as you drive.